codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 {% endraw %}
 {% endhighlight %}

-The pipeline is similar to the previous one, so you can handle multi-stage and non-multistage builds in the same manner in Codefresh pipelines.
+The pipeline is similar to the previous one, so you can handle multistage and non-multistage builds in the same manner in Codefresh pipelines.

 {% include image.html
 lightbox="true"